Euthor/watson-api-docs/README.md

 $ sh build.sh
 ```

-The docs should be generated in `/docs` directory as a Bootstrap template.
+The docs should be generated in `/docs` directory.

 ### Authors